dantman/elite-vr-cockpit/GETTING-STARTED.md

         - Pressing the application menu button will go back/go up/exit menus.
         - Pressing the thumbstick will toggle nested menus open/closed.

-3. Navigate through the menu to Options > Controls
+3. Navigate through the menu to Options > Controls.
 4. At the top drop-down menu within the controls screen, set it to "generic joystick".
 This will give us a good starting point with a lot of defaults set for us.
 5. Check your Axis Bindings.
-If any of these are not already set, see the instructions for [How to set axis bindings](#bind-an-axis)
+If any of these are not already set, see the instructions for [how to set axis bindings](#bind-an-axis).

     **Joystick and Throttle Axes**